Why you should add Peru to your Indie/RTW trip

-Everyone knows Machu Picchu and the other Incan ruins, many of you probably have pictures of yourself standing in front of them.
-Peru is home to some of the most famously traveled sights in the world.
-But along with these famous ruins, Peru has a rebounding economy, fierce national pride and cooking that makes this country a joy to visit.
+Everyone knows Machu Picchu and the other Incan ruins, many of you probably have pictures of yourself standing in front of them (or dream of having them).
+Peru is home to some of the most famously traveled sights in the world, but there's so much more to Peru than Machu Picchu and the ruins that accompany them.

-If you haven't seen Machu Pichu, by all means take the time to see this ruin.
+- If you haven't seen Machu Pichu, by all means take the time to go.
 It's easily the most popular and best tourist attraction in Peru.
-At the moment, Peruvian tourism officials are working on ways to preserve the monument and protect it from further decline as it becomes one of the most popular sights in the world.

-The other blue-chip tourist destination in Peru is the city of Cuzco.
+- The other blue-chip tourist destination in Peru is the city of Cuzco, your home base for a trip to Machu Picchu.
 A UNESCO world heritage sight, the city is a place to be treasured and explored slowly over the course of several days if you have the time.

-The popularity of Peru and its top-tier attractions has brought many airlines to offer flights to the city.
+The popularity of Peru and its top-tier attractions has brought many airlines to offer flights to Peru.
 Many major airports in North America offer non-stop flights to the international airport in Lima, including Los Angeles, which shuttles in most of the air passenger traffic from Asia.